Shovel-shaped incisors: History

 The first description of shovel-shaped incisors was in 1870.
 During the 20th century, it was accepted that incisor shoveling yielded a direct advantage to the possessor.
 The proposed explanation for this at the time was that shovel-shaped incisors were stronger than non-shovel shaped incisors, resulting in the evolution of shovel-shaped incisors in regions where having stronger teeth would provide an evolutionary advantage.
 The greater size and mass of shoveled incisors was said to have provided increased strength and durability as a means to prevent breakage.
 However, current research shows that part of the genotype, the EDAR gene, which was selected for because of its role in nutrient transfer in breast milk during the era of the Beringian refugium, also determines the degree to which teeth shovel.
 In an interview, Dr. Hlusko suggests that human populations who had the trait migrated from Asia to the Americas, thus leaving their genetic trace around the world.
-With greater implications outside shoveling itself, the human variation in shoveling also supports the idea that populations are dynamic, rather than the theory of static populations evolving separately and distinctly.
+With greater implications outside shoveling itself, the human variation in shoveling also supports the idea that populations are dynamic.

 Applications

 In the mid 20th century, shovel-shaped incisors were considered to be a trait useful for racial categorization, since the occurrence of shovel-shape incisors varies between many populations.
 A 1964 text said that many anthropologists at the time used the trait of shovel-shaped incisors as a diagnostic for race.

-The presence of shovel-shaped incisors, among many dental characteristics, is utilized in forensic dentistry to identify an individual’s ancestry.
-In particular, this trait occurs predominantly in Asian and Native American populations.
+The presence of shovel-shaped incisors, among many dental characteristics, is used in forensic dentistry to identify an individual's ancestry, since this trait occurs predominantly in Asian and Native American populations.